 We’re a TripAdvisor “Top Contributor.”
 They keep sending us e-mails telling us how we rank among the elite of the elite on the site.
 But we’ve had many reviews rejected.
 Why?
 Those reviews have included actual useful information, such as a particular hotel being close to another business or attraction.
 That kind of context is frowned upon, even though it is actually useful.

 We’ve stayed at a number of hotels where we are absolutely bombarded by the hotel management to leave positive reviews for them.
 We had a restaurant offer to complete the TripAdvisor review for us.
-On our recent trip to California, a restaurant offered us a complimentary glass of wine for completing a TripAdvisor review.
+On our recent trip to San Francisco, California, a restaurant offered us a complimentary glass of wine for completing a TripAdvisor review.

 Every vote on TripAdvisor counts equally.
-This may come off as elitist, but this is the incentive that drives fake reviewers.
+This may come off as elitist, but this is the core incentive that drives fake reviewers.
 If TripAdvisor employed, compensated, or otherwise partnered with professional or semi-professional reviewers, much of this could be avoided.
 To be relevant in the future, TripAdvisor needs to drive quality, not quantity.

-However, this leads consumers to unnatural and unrealistic opinion of a property through a process of selective omission.
-Furthermore, legit warnings of unsafe properties where rapes and deaths have occurred are also deleted by the company.
+However, this leads consumers to an unnatural and unrealistic opinion of a property through a process of selective omission.
+Furthermore, legitimate warnings of unsafe properties where rapes and deaths have occurred are also deleted by the company (such as this one).